tavelarocque/tavelarocque/README.md

 # Hey, I'm Tave 👋

-I'm a **BASc Engineering student at UBC** (Vancouver, BC) with a passion for building things — both in code and in the real world.
+I'm a **Engineering student at UBC** (Vancouver, BC) with a passion for building things — both in code and in the real world.

 I write full-stack web apps, work with microcontrollers and CAD, and I'm actively looking for **Summer 2026 co-op / internship** opportunities in software or engineering.